mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * runs ESLint on JavaScript files
 * uses version of ESLint in current project directory or global version if not found in project
-* will use project .eslintrc.json file if found
+* will use project `.eslintrc.json` file if found
+* add setting `"eslint.autoFixOnSave": true,` to automatically fix violations that ESLint can fix when files are saved
+  * only works if "files.autoSave" is "off", "onFocusChange", or "onWindowChange"
+* when also using the Prettier extension, omit formatting rules from the ESLint configuration file so ESLint won't complain about any formatting that Prettier does

 ## Explorer